justinjhendrick/learnxinyminutes-docs/parasail.html.markdown

       return Fib(N - 1) + Fib(N - 2)
    end if
 end func Fib
+//  '{N >= 0}' is a precondition to this function
+//  Preconditions are built in to the language and checked by the compiler

 //  ParaSail does not have mutable global variables
 //  Instead, use 'var' parameters func Increment_All(var Nums : Vector<Int>) is
-   //  This function takes a 'var' parameter.
-   //  The modifications made here will be seen by caller for each Elem of Nums concurrent loop
+   for each Elem of Nums concurrent loop
-      //  The 'concurrent' keyword tells the compiler that
-      //  iterations of the loop can happen in any order.
-      //  It will choose the most optimal number of picothreads to use.
-      //  Other options are 'forward' and 'reverse'.
       Elem += 1
    end loop
 end func Increment_All
+//  The 'concurrent' keyword in the loop header tells the compiler that
+//  iterations of the loop can happen in any order.
+//  It will choose the most optimal number of threads to use.
+//  Other options are 'forward' and 'reverse'.

 func Sum_Of_Squares(N : Int) -> Int is
    //  The type of Sum is inferred